opencv/opencv/modules/core/doc/basic_structures.rst

 This approach, while being very simple, can boost the performance of a simple element-operation by 10-20 percents, especially if the image is rather small and the operation is quite simple.

-Another OpenCV idiom in this function, a call of :cpp:func:`Mat::create` for the destination array, already has the proper size and type.??
-And while the newly allocated arrays are always continuous, you still check the destination array because
-:cpp:func:`create` does not always allocate a new matrix.
+Another OpenCV idiom in this function, a call of :cpp:func:`Mat::create` for the destination array, that allocates the destination array unless it already has the proper size and type.
+And while the newly allocated arrays are always continuous, you still need to check the destination array because :cpp:func:`create` does not always allocate a new matrix.

 Mat::elemSize